MEDICAL LAW AND ETHICS

 b.
 Understand important legal and ethical issues that arise in healthcare;

 c.
 Know and understand how to apply the legal and ethical principles in the prevailing medical case law, legislation and professional ethics guidelines;

 d.
 Appreciate the countervailing arguments and values that relate to these issues; and

 e.
 Form and refine your opinions on what the best responses to these issues are.

 NUS Compulsory Core Curriculum or its equivalent.

-2. Seminar slots will generally be run as overview lectures with follow-on discussions focused on pre-assigned reading material (issued via seminar reading assignments which correspond to the course schedule).
+Seminar sessions will generally begin with overview lectures followed by discussions focused on pre-assigned reading material (issued via seminar reading assignments which correspond to the course schedule).
 The expectation is that you would have read these materials beforehand, think about the issues, and discuss these in class.
 For students assigned to submit a seminar paper (due before the respective seminar sessions), these are brief opinion pieces that outline the most important issues raised by the readings and your views on those issues.

-Please refer to the Teaching Schedule document in the workbin.
+Please refer to the Teaching Schedule file in the workbin.

-Please refer to the Syllabus-Introduction document in the workbin.
+Please refer to the relevant files in the workbin.